-10.3 What other ongoing or occasional costs for repair, maintenance and replacement of items in, on or attached to the units are residents responsible for ☑ Unit fixtures ☑ Unit fittings ☑ Unit appliances ☐ None Additional information Note from the scheme operator: Further information in relation to costs is set out below: and pay for while residing in the Costs How are costs paid? unit?
-Maintaining, repairing and servicing of capital items such as unit fixtures, fittings and appliances Resident contributes to costs through Maintenance Reserve Fund contribution Note: Residents under the Flexible Payment Contract pay rent and no additional amount for the Maintenance Reserve Fund contribution Minor repairs and day to day maintenance for non-capital items Resident contributes to costs through General Services Charge Note: Residents under the Flexible Payment Contract pay rent and no additional amount for the General Services Charge Pest control treatments (other than termite treatments) Resident pays Consumables (eg. batteries and lightbulbs) Resident pays Maintenance and repair of resident's personal possessions Resident pays Repair, maintenance and insurance of any approved alteration or addition to the unit Resident pays Repairing or replacing items in, on or attached to the unit and in the Village that the resident or their visitors damage or destroy, or are subject to accelerated wear because of their actions Resident pays 10.4 Does the operator offer a maintenance service or help residents arrange repairs and ontractors.
-This service is main tenance e for their unit?
+10.3 What other ongoing or occasional costs for repair, maintenance and replacement of items in, on or attached to the units are residents responsible for ☑ Unit fixtures ☑ Unit fittings ☑ Unit appliances ☑ None Additional information Note from the scheme operator: Further information in relation to costs is set out below: and pay for while residing in the Costs How are costs paid? unit?
+Maintaining, repairing and servicing of capital items such as unit fixtures, fittings and appliances Resident contributes to costs through Maintenance Reserve Fund contribution Note: Residents under the Flexible Payment Contract pay rent and no additional amount for the Maintenance Reserve Fund contribution Minor repairs and day to day maintenance for non-capital items Resident contributes to costs through General Services Charge Note: Residents under the Flexible Payment Contract pay rent and no additional amount for the General Services Charge Pest control treatments (other than termite treatments) Resident pays Consumables (eg. batteries and lightbulbs) Resident pays Maintenance and repair of resident's personal possessions Resident pays Repair, maintenance and insurance of any approved alteration or addition to the unit Resident pays Repairing or replacing items in, on or attached to the unit and in the Village that the resident or their visitors damage or destroy, or are subject to accelerated wear because of their actions Resident pays 10.4 Does the ⊠ Yes □ No operator offer a maintenance service or help residents arrange repairs and Maintenance requests are lodged with the Village by maintenance staff or appropriately qualified coincluded in the general services charge and maintenance. ntractors.
+This service is maintenance for their unit?